nexodus-io/nexodus/README.md

     --controller-password=<REDIS_PASSWORD> \
      --agent-mode
 ```
+- By default, the network joins a zone named `default`.
+A zone is simply the isolated wireguard network mesh as depicted in **Figure 1**.
+- - The default zone prefix is currently hardcoded to `10.200.1.0/20`.
+Custom zones and IPAM are in the next example.
 - You will now have a flat host routed network between the endpoints.
 All of the wg0 interfaces can now reach one another.
-We currently work around NAT with a STUN server to automatically discover public addressing for the user.
+We currently work around NAT with a hacky STUN-like server to automatically discover public addressing for the user.

 - Cleanup